-- NDEQ contracted with UNL to conduct aircraft spectral imagery of lakes using remote sensing technology to identify and quantify concentrations of toxic algae and evaluate the potential of this technology for early detection of toxic algae problems.
+- NDEQ contracted with UNL to conduct aircraft spectral imagery of lakes during 2007 through 2009 where remote sensing technology is used to identify and quantify concentrations of toxic algae and evaluate the potential of this technology for early detection of toxic algae problems.
 This information may be used to develop a predictive model for identifying lakes with a high potential for toxic algae blooms.
-While this study is on-going, initial results are promising. - Fish fillets and organs from multiple fish species at the three lakes, Carter Lake, Pawnee Lake, and Fremont Lake #20, which have most frequently been on health alerts for toxic algae, were analyzed for concentrations of total microcystins and Microcystin LR in 2006 and 2007.
-Detectable concentrations of both parameters were measured in the fillets and organs of 3 different fish species from Fremont Lake #20, but not in fish from the other two lakes during 2006. - Groundwater monitoring wells were installed near Fremont Lake #20 in 2006 and are being sampled monthly.
-Low levels of the microcystin toxins have been detected from some of the wells during 2006 and 2007. - Samples from five sites are being split and analyzed by the UNL Water Lab to provide a comparison of results between two analysis methods, and to provide a quality control check on procedures.
+While this study is on-going, initial results are promising. - Fish fillets and organs from multiple fish species at three lakes, Carter Lake, Pawnee Lake, and Fremont Lake #20, which have most frequently been on health alerts for toxic algae, were analyzed for concentrations of total microcystins and Microcystin LR in 2006 and 2007.
+Detectable concentrations of both parameters were measured in the fillets and organs of three different fish species from Fremont Lake #20, but not in fish from the other two lakes. - Groundwater monitoring wells were installed near Fremont Lake #20 in 2006 and were sampled monthly from 2006 through 2008.
+Low levels of the microcystin toxins have been detected from some of the wells at different times during this study. - Samples from five sites are being split and analyzed by the UNL Water Lab during 2006 through 2008 to provide a comparison of results between two analysis methods as a quality assurance check on the data.
+This analysis is also providing information on the other neurotoxins and the different variants also present in those samples to gain a better understanding of this complex issue and potential health concerns.

-NDEQ, UNL, and the Nebraska Game and Parks Commission are participating in a research project, supported in part by Environmental Trust funds, studying the effectiveness of alum applications as a potential treatment for toxic algae at Fremont Lake 20.
+- During 2008, additional samples were collected for field measurements (temperature, oxygen, pH and conductivity) and nutrients (kjeldahl nitrogen, nitrate-nitrite nitrogen and total phosphorus) at 10 sites bi-weekly May September in an effort to help identify a cause for high toxic algae levels in certain waters. - NDEQ, UNL, and the Nebraska Game and Parks Commission are participating in a research project, supported in part by Environmental Trust funds, studying the effectiveness of alum applications as a potential treatment for toxic algae at Fremont Lake # 20.
 This study is a multi-parameter project looking into several aquatic components including nutrients, fish and zooplankton communities as well as the algae.
+Preliminary results of this study are very promising in developing a potential cure for toxic algae occurrences.